 Classes at the LEVIT spread through four or five week terms depending on the yearly calendar (link).
 Students can either register for one, two or three terms, trimesters of learning or enrolling in a yearly program of eight terms (three trimesters).

 Depending on the program chosen, classes take place:

-- Monday to Thursday, mornings (3 hours) and afternoons (3 hours) for the intensive.
+- Monday to Thursday, mornings (3 hours) and afternoons (2 hours) and Friday mornings (2 hours) for the intensive. .

-- Monday to Thursday, afternoons (3 hours) for the regular.
+- Monday to Thursday, afternoons or mornings (3 hours) for the regular.